C. Rajagopalachari: Legacy

 Regarded as a pioneer of social reform, Rajagopalachari issued temple entry proclamations in the Madras Presidency and worked towards the upliftment of Dalits.
 He played a pivotal role in the conclusion of the Poona Pact between B. R. Ambedkar and the Indian National Congress and spearheaded the Mahabal Temple Entry program in 1938.
 He was a staunch advocate of prohibition and was elected Secretary of the Prohibition League of India in 1930.
 On assuming the premiership of the Madras Presidency, he introduced prohibition throughout the province. where it remained in vogue until its removal by M. Karunanidhi over thirty years later in 1971 and again prohibited by Karunanidhi in 1974 until it was reintroduced by M.G.
 Ramachandran in 1981.
 Rajagopalachari was also an active member of the All India Spinners Association. and a strong opponent of "linguistic states", which he felt would bring anarchy to India.

 He is also remembered for his literary contributions, some of which are considered modern-day classics.
 He frequently wrote articles for Kalki and his own journal Swarajya, of which Philip Spratt was editor.

 Richard Casey, Governor of Bengal from 1944 to 1946, regarded Rajagopalachari as the wisest man in India.
 The best possible tribute to Rajagopalachari was from Mahatma Gandhi who referred to him as the "keeper of my conscience".
 Today, his private papers are part of the archives at the Nehru Memorial Museum & Library, at Teen Murti House, Delhi.

-On 21 August 1978, a portrait of Rajagopalachari is put in the Central Hall of Parliament House.
+On 21 August 1978, a portrait of Rajagopalachari was put in the Central Hall of Parliament House.
 The portrait of Rajagopalachari, painted by N. S. Subbakrishna, was unveiled by the then President of India, Neelam Sanjiva Reddy.
+On 23 February 2026, a bust of Rajagopalachari was installed at the Grand Open Staircase near Ashok Mandap of Rashtrapati Bhavan, and unveiled by President, Droupadi Murmu.
+This was accompanied by the first-ever 'Rajaji Utsav' celebration at the Rashtrapati Bhavan Cultural Centre.